AndrewEllis93/Print-Tuning-Guide/README.md

 ## First Layer / Squish Consistency Issues

 ### First Layer Consistency

+(If your squish seems to vary at different spots on the bed)

 - In my opinion, you should use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh).
 I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)
     - Do not omit the `relative_reference_index` setting described in the link above.
 Follow the formula.
     - Some discourage using bed mesh unless absolutely necessary, but I disagree.
 As far as I'm concerned, it's cheap insurance.
 Additionally, it's rare for larger printers to have a perfect first layer without it.